blex-max/apb-pileup-browser/README.md

 ## Install

 You will need a terminal emulator with basic unicode support.
 I expect the TUI should render successfully on almost any modern-ish emulator.
-If you have issues with rendering please report them.
+If you have issues with rendering please report them. `apb` has been confirmed to work in iTerm2, ghostty, vscode, and tmux.

 Docker images are provided via the repo GitHub; check the `packages` tab to pull the latest release with docker, singularity, etc. This is the easiest way to get `apb`.